Duality Advisers LP Decreases Holdings in M.D.C. Holdings, Inc. (NYSE:MDC)

 Insider Transactions at M.D.C.

-In related news, Director David E. Blackford sold 3,000 shares of the company’s stock in a transaction on Wednesday, February 8th.
-The stock was sold at an average price of $38.35, for a total value of $115,050.00.
-Following the sale, the director now directly owns 25,087 shares of the company’s stock, valued at $962,086.45.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+In related news, Director David E. Blackford sold 3,000 shares of M.D.C. stock in a transaction that occurred on Wednesday, February 8th.
+The stock was sold at an average price of $38.35, for a total transaction of $115,050.00.
+Following the sale, the director now directly owns 25,087 shares in the company, valued at $962,086.45.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
 In related news, CEO David D. Mandarich sold 157,044 shares of the company’s stock in a transaction on Friday, May 5th.
 The stock was sold at an average price of $41.45, for a total value of $6,509,473.80.
 Following the sale, the chief executive officer now directly owns 5,097,022 shares of the company’s stock, valued at $211,271,561.90.
 The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
 Also, Director David E. Blackford sold 3,000 shares of the company’s stock in a transaction on Wednesday, February 8th.
 The stock was sold at an average price of $38.35, for a total value of $115,050.00.
 Following the completion of the sale, the director now directly owns 25,087 shares in the company, valued at $962,086.45.
 The disclosure for this sale can be found here.
 In the last three months, insiders have sold 172,893 shares of company stock worth $7,091,773.
 23.30% of the stock is currently owned by insiders.

 Wall Street Analysts Forecast Growth